open-telemetry/opentelemetry-specification/specification/metrics/api.md

 This API MUST accept the following parameter:

-* The numeric increment value.
+* The increment value.
 This value is expected to be non-negative.
 The API MUST NOT validate this value, that is left to the API implementation.

 Additionally, this API MUST accept the following optional parameters: